 Speaking of which, I gather some soy honey wings and some sautéed kale to plate with my delicious mac and cheese.

-Let’s take a bite of the mac and cheese, shall we?
+Let’s take a bite of the creamy mac and cheese recipe, shall we?

-I hope you enjoyed this recipe as much as my family does.
+I hope you enjoyed this creamy mac and cheese recipe as much as my family does.